CCA-Public/cca-tools/README.md

 In Bitcurator v1.8.0+:
 `sudo bash install.sh`

-If icons do not appear correctly in the "CCA Tools" folder after installation, right-click on each of the ".Desktop" files, select Permissions, and check "Allow excuting file as program".
+If icons do not appear correctly in the "CCA Tools" folder after installation, right-click on each of the ".desktop" files, select Permissions, and check "Allow excuting file as program".